eBay/Jungle/docs/basic_operations.md

 ### [Delete operation](#contents)

 In Jungle, delete operation is the same as update operation, modifying the existing record as a deletion marker (i.e., tombstone).
 You can put your custom metadata for each tombstone and retrieve it later.
 Tombstones are physically purged later, during Table compaction.
+Note that deletion will succeed even though the given key does not exist.

 There are three different ways to delete a record.